 The first Christians were very quick to obey Jesus’ command!
-The book of Acts may surprise us when we see how soon new Christians got baptised when they first believed.
+The book of Acts may surprise us when we see how soon new Christians got baptized when they first believed.
 For example:

-- “Those who accepted [Peter’s] message were baptised, and about three thousand were added to their number that day” (Acts 2:41).
+- “Those who accepted [Peter’s] message were baptized, and about three thousand were added to their number that day” (Acts 2:41).

-- “But when they believed Philip as he preached the good news of the kingdom of God and the name of Jesus Christ, they were baptised, both men and women.
-Simon himself believed and was baptised” (Acts 8:12-13).
+- “But when they believed Philip as he preached the good news of the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
+Simon himself believed and was baptized” (Acts 8:12-13).

-- “Immediately, something like scales fell from Saul’s eyes, and he could see again.
-He got up and was baptised” (Acts 9:18).
+- “And immediately something like scales fell from his eyes, and he regained his sight.
+Then he rose and was baptized” (Acts 9:18).

 - “The Lord opened [Lydia’s] heart to respond to Paul’s message.
-When she and the members of her household were baptised, she invited us to her home” (Acts 16:14-15).
+When she and the members of her household were baptized, she invited us to her home” (Acts 16:14-15).

-If you are a Christian and have not yet been baptised, you should tell your pastor and begin to make arrangements.
+If you are a Christian and have not yet been baptized, you should tell your pastor and begin to make arrangements.

 How does this Bible passage speak to you?
 Please share your thoughts below!

-Also read What kind of baptism does God accept?
+Also read What kind of baptism does God accept?100% Free Bible Course

 We now offer a 100% free, Internet based Bible course.
 In 15 short lessons you will learn God's message for you in his Word.